hadrienj/hadrienj.github.io/_posts/2018-03-26-Deep-Learning-Book-Series-2.11-The-determinant.md

 # Conclusion

-We have seen that the determinant of a matrix is a special value telling a lot of things on the transformation corresponding to this matrix.
+We have seen that the determinant of a matrix is a special value telling us a lot of things on the transformation corresponding to this matrix.
 Now hang on and go to the *last chapter* on the Principal Component Analysis (PCA).

 # References